Last Updated: April 21, 2016

 Student Organization Registration Policy Overview

-- In order to maintain registration and to take advantage of services provided by SUNY Brockport, all student organizations must register annually through the College’s online student involvement system, myBROCKPORT by September 10.
+- In order to maintain registration and to take advantage of services provided by SUNY Brockport, all student organizations must register annually through the University’s online student involvement system, myBROCKPORT by September 10.

 Definition of a Registered Student Organization:

-- A college registered student organization at SUNY Brockport is:
+A university registered student organization at SUNY Brockport is:

 - any student-driven group whose primary membership and entire leadership consists of students currently enrolled at SUNY Brockport;

-- formed in order to contribute to the students’ personal development and the advancement of the College Mission;
+- formed in order to contribute to the students’ personal development and the advancement of the University Mission;

 - non-credit bearing; and